a-laughlin/a-laughlin.github.io/_posts/2025-06-02-clarifying-developer-productivity-experience.md

 - We define the developer experience as the skills, tools, frameworks, and methodologies aimed at creating, maintaining, and enhancing code throughout the entire software delivery lifecycle (from creation through production) and improving developer productivity, both individually and collectively. - Forrester
 - Developer experience refers to the overall satisfaction and productivity of software developers when using tools, frameworks and platforms to build applications. - [Gartner](https://www.gartner.com/en/software-engineering/topics/developer-experience)

+Synthesized Definition: **The field of Developer Experience (DX, DevEx)** is a professional practice focused on continuously improving stakeholder and business outcomes, by improving developers' experiences, by optimizing developers' context aspects (e.g., tools, platforms, portals, processes, workflows, activities, documents, systems, cultures, physical environments).

-Surprisingly, unlike the UX Field definition, all Developer Experience definitions omit improving developer experiences.
+Surprisingly, unlike the UX Field definition, all the relatedDeveloper Experience definitions omit improving developer experiences.
 Most even omit developer-specific outcomes like satisfaction.
 My guess is that such definitions evolved through DevEx pitches failing to gain traction with leaders.
 To be fair, each definition is taken out of its context.
 The origin articles usually mention improving some developer-specific outcomes.
-Regardless, it makes sense for a DX Field definition to include improving developer experiences since they're both an outcome and leading indicators for other outcomes, as is increasingly [supported](https://azure.microsoft.com/en-us/blog/quantifying-the-impact-of-developer-experience/) by [research](https://getdx.com/research/the-one-number-you-need-to-increase-roi-per-engineer/).
+Regardless, it makes sense for a DX Field definition to include improving developer experiences since they're both outcomes and leading indicators.

-**The field of Developer Experience (DX, DevEx)** is a professional practice focused on continuously improving business impact and engineering stakeholder outcomes, by improving developers' experiences, by optimizing developers' context aspects (e.g., tools, platforms, portals, processes, workflows, activities, documents, systems, cultures, physical environments).

-**Definition Notes**

-Positive developer experiences are both developer-specific outcomes and leading indicators for other engineering stakeholder outcomes.
-They appear in the definition as a leading indicator in order to convey the multi-outcome impact and optimize the definition framing for engineering leaders.
+Positive developer experiences are both developer-specific outcomes and leading indicators for other outcomes, as is increasingly [supported](https://azure.microsoft.com/en-us/blog/quantifying-the-impact-of-developer-experience/) by [research](https://getdx.com/research/the-one-number-you-need-to-increase-roi-per-engineer/).
+They appear in the definition as a leading indicator, but exist implicitly in its outcomes too.

 The Developer Experience Field definition explicitly optimizes developer context aspects, not developer experiences (perceptions, emotions, interactions).
 Directly manipulating experiences without understanding and consent is [unethical](https://doi.org/10.1145/3563657.3596013).
 Further, persuading developers to change their own experiences is often ineffective without accompanying context changes.
 Consider improving a team's PR response time to 24 hours.
 Asking developers to respond faster (an interaction) will work briefly but eventually regress above 24 hours.
-Context changes like intelligently distributed personal-vs-target status and PR review reminders will more effectively reach and maintain the 24hr target.
-Developer Experience optimizes context aspects for greater efficacy and ethicality than directly optimizing experiences (perceptions, emotions, and interactions).
+Context changes like PR review reminders help reach and maintain such targets.
+Optimizing context aspects is more ethical and effective than optimizing experiences (including including interactions/behaviors).